 Ingredients

-- 3-4 lb boneless pork shoulder roast also called a boston butt
+- 4 pounds boneless pork shoulder roast also called a boston butt

 - kosher salt and pepper

-- 4 slices thick cut bacon, cut into ¼ in pieces
+- 4 slices bacon cut into ¼ in pieces

-- 1 large white onion, paper removed, halved and sliced
+- 1 large white onion peeled, halved and sliced

 - ⅓ teaspoon dijon mustard

-- 3 tart apples, cut into 6-8 wedges each seeds/ core removed
+- 3 apples seeds/ core removed, cut into 6-8 wedges each

 Instructions

 - Heat an ovenproof pot large enough to fit your pork shoulder on medium heat.
 Add bacon.
 Cook until crispy.
-Remove bacon, set aside.
+Remove bacon, set aside.4 slices bacon

 - Increase heat to medium-high.
 Cook pork shoulder, reducing heat as needed to prevent over-browning, until brown on all sides, 10 to 12 minutes.
 Transfer pork shoulder to a plate.

-- Add onion to pot and cook, stirring often, until onion begins to soften, about 5 minutes.
+- Add onion to pot and cook, stirring often, until onion begins to soften, about 5 minutes.1 large white onion

 - Reduce heat and add hard apple cider and stir, scraping up any browned bits from the bottom of the pot.
 Bring to a simmer for 1 minute.
-Add 2 tablespoons vinegar.
+Add 2 tablespoons vinegar.12 ounces hard apple cider, 2 Tablespoons apple cider vinegar

 - Bring to a simmer, then return pork shoulder to pot.
-Tuck in sage sprigs around the pork roast.
+Tuck in sage sprigs around the pork roast.3 sprigs fresh sage

 - Cover pot and transfer to oven.
 Braise pork shoulder, turning after 1 hour, until fork-tender, about 2 hours.